 Government Grants.
 We continue to evaluate the extent of benefits available to us pursuant to the IRA, which we expect will favorably impact our results of operations in future periods.
 For example, we currently expect to qualify for the advanced manufacturing production credit under Section 45X of the IRC, which provides certain specified benefits for solar modules and solar module components manufactured in the United States and sold to third parties.
-For eligible components, the credit is equal to (i) \$12 per square meter for a PV wafer, (ii) 4 cents multiplied by the capacity of a PV module in watts.
+For eligible components, the credit is equal to (i) \$12 per square meter for a PV wafer, (ii) 4 cents multiplied by the capacity of a PV cell in watts, and (iii) 7 cents multiplied by the capacity of a PV module in watts.
 Based on the current form factor of our modules, we expect to qualify for a credit of approximately 17 cents per watt for each module produced in the United States and sold to a third party.
 During the year ended December 31, 2024, we recognized \$997.6 million of Section 45X credits as a reduction to "Cost of sales."